-The process of developing the Company's product candidates is expensive, lengthy and risky.
+The process of developing the Company's candidates is expensive, lengthy and risky.
 The Group expects its research and development expenses to increase substantially as it continues to develop NBTXR3 through its clinical development programs and identify new product candidates for development.
 Further, as a result of its increasing commercialization efforts with respect to NBTXR3 and the costs of operating as a publicly listed company, the Company expects its selling, general and administrative expenses to increase significantly in the next several years.

-As of December 31, 2020, the Group had cash and cash equivalents of €119,2 million.
-The Company believes that its cash and cash equivalents will be sufficient to fund its operations until the second quarter of 2023.
+As of December 31, 2021, the Group had cash and cash equivalents of €83.9 million.
+The Company believes that its cash and cash equivalents will be sufficient to fund its operations until Q2 2023.